-The Notice of Violation (NOV) is an official communication from the Department to the noncompliant user that informs the user that the pretreatment violation has occurred.
+Generally issued by the Monitoring Technician/pretreatment personnel, the Notice of Violation (NOV) is an official communication from the Department to the noncompliant user that informs the user that the pretreatment violation has occurred.
 The NOV is issued for relatively minor or infrequent violations of pretreatment standards and requirements and should be issued within five (5) working days of the identification of a violation.
 A NOV does not contain assessment of penalties or cost recovery.
 The NOV provides the user with an opportunity to correct the noncompliance on its own initiative rather than according to a schedule of actions determined by the Department.
 The NOV documents the initial attempts of the Department to resolve the noncompliance.
 Authenticated copies of NOV's may serve as evidence in judicial proceedings.